SmartTokenLabs/TokenScript/README.md

 A TokenScript file contains a token's business logic, token UI rendering and program interface, signed by the token's modeller to prevent tampering and phising.

-## Isn't a website serving a smart contract the front end of a token?
+## Don't we already have a front-end for tokens?

-Nowadays, most token dapps have a website which serves all the content relevant to the underlying smart contract.
+In Ethereum, most tokens have a web application which serves all the content relevant to the token.
+Let's call it _the "Dapp" of the token_.

-If everything the user wanted to do with that dapp is done via the hosting website, then this is sufficient to serve the users of the dapp.
-However, one might want to use a dapp which can talk to another such as a 2 party game which holds other items such as a sword on the other.
+If everything the user wanted to do with that token is done on that website, then yes there is already a front-end for that token.
+But that token isn't very useful as a blockchain token, since it can't be used on other Dapps.

-TokenScript enables the host dapp to become portable and usable across multiple dapps.
+TokenScript of a token is like making _the dapp of the token_ portable and usable across multiple dapps.
 In this frameworkd, a dapp can provide services and context related to the token (e.g. you have one sword in the WoW dapp and an assault rifle in call of duty).

-This distinction enables the dapp to integrate with another and create a frictionless experience for the user.
-More about that in the design paper.
+This distinction and separation is important for tokenisation - a concept addressed in [the design paper](https://github.com/AlphaWallet/TokenScript/releases).
+The authors of the design paper holds that there is no tangbile benifit of using blockchain without tokenisation.

 ## How is it created and used?